Pain management in dogs undergoing knee surgery

 • Dogs must have an otherwise normal physical examination.

-4. Upon return to the hospital for surgery, we will perform a gait analysis (walking on a pressure-sensing mat), pain scoring, and a blood draw for drug levels.
+Gait analysis (walking on a pressure-sensing mat), pain scoring, and a blood draw for drug levels will be performed.

-8. Following the 12-day post-operative appointment, the study will be finished but we will continue to work with each case during the normal 3-4 month recovery period from TPLO surgery.
+Following the 12-day post-operative appointment, the study will be finished but we will continue to work with each case during the normal 3–4-month recovery period from TPLO surgery.

 Pre-screening Questionnaire

-If you believe your pet may be eligible to enter this study, please fill out a pre-screening questionnaire.
+If you believe your pet may be eligible for this study, please complete a pre-screening questionnaire.

 Dr. Juli Dimichele